 There are several regularly reported measures of inflation that investors can use to track inflation.
-In the U.S., the Consumer Price Index (CPI), which reflects retail prices of goods and services, including housing costs, transportation, and healthcare, is the most widely followed indicator, although the Federal Reserve prefers to emphasize the Personal Consumption Expenditures Price Index (PCE).
+In the U.S., the Consumer Price Index (CPI), which reflects retail prices of goods and services including housing costs, transportation, and healthcare, is the most widely followed indicator.
+The Federal Reserve prefers to emphasize the Personal Consumption Expenditures Price Index (PCE).
 This is because the PCE covers a wider range of expenditures than the CPI.
 The official measure of inflation of consumer prices in the UK is the Consumer Price Index (CPI), or the Harmonized Index of Consumer Prices (HICP).
 In the eurozone, the main measure used is also called the HICP.

 Economists do not always agree on what spurs inflation at any given time, but in general they bucket the factors into two different types: cost-push inflation and demand-pull inflation.

 Rising commodity prices are an example of cost-push inflation because when commodities rise in price, the costs of basic goods and services generally increase.